Maaz-R-Khan/Maaz-R-Khan/README.md

-### Hi there, I am Maaz, a Software Engineer and computer science student at Farmingdale State College👋.
+### Hi there, I am Maaz, a Software Engineer and third year computer science student at Farmingdale State College👋.

 ## Skills